rachel-holman/dnw9qk_ds5100_montecarlo/README.md

 ### Installation:

-In your terminal or directly in python, run the following line of code to install the module:
+Download the montecarlo folder and setpup.py file to your computer.
+Then, in terminal, navigate to the folder you saved these two items and them run the following line of code to install the module:

 ```pip install -e . ```